vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/styling-your-store/vtex-io-documentation-customizing-your-stores-typography.md

 ---
 In addition to being crucial for communicating with users, a store’s typography should be a reflection of its identity, using its characteristic styles, such as font size and spacing.

-Whether using the admin’s CMS or your store theme CSS files, Store Framework gives you the flexibility to customize your store’s typography according to your business needs.
+Whether using the admin’s CMS or your Store Theme CSS files, Store Framework gives you the flexibility to customize your store’s typography according to your business needs.

 > ⚠️ If you want to perform your store's typography customization in **the Admin's CMS**, refer to [Customizing your store’s typography documentation in the Help Center](https://help.vtex.com/tutorial/personalizando-a-tipografia-da-sua-loja--2R0ByIjvJtuz99RK3OL5WP).

-## Before you start
+## Before you begin

-Bear in mind that for the customization to work, the **Styles builder of your store must be 2. x.** To successfully migrate to Styles Builder 2.x, you must update the version of the `styles` builder in the `manifest.json` file of your store theme app, as the example below:
+Bear in mind that for the customization to work, the **Styles builder of your store must be 2. x.** To successfully migrate to Styles Builder 2.x, you must update the version of the `styles` builder in the `manifest.json` file of your Store Theme app, as the example below:

 ```json
 builders{